Harp Music of Latin America

-Diana’s current musical project is her heartfelt love and immersion in the harp music of Latin America.
-For over 3 decades, Diana has studied with some of Latin America’s finest harpist-teachers including: “arpa llanera” arpistas from the plains regions of Venezuela and Columbia: Carlos Rojas, Javier Montoya, Carlos Orozco, Luis Gonzoles; Paraguayan masters: Alfredo Ortiz, Carlos Reyes Jr. and Snr., Ramon Romero; Mexican arpistas: Alberto de la Rosa, William Faulkner, Artemio Posadas; and Andean harpist Edmond Badoux.
+For over 3 decades, Diana has been playing music from Latin America.
+She has studied with some of Latin America’s finest harpist-teachers including: “arpa llanera” arpistas from the plains regions of Venezuela and Columbia: Carlos Rojas, Javier Montoya, Carlos Orozco, Luis Gonzoles; Paraguayan masters: Alfredo Ortiz, Carlos Reyes Jr. and Snr., Ramon Romero; Mexican arpistas: Alberto de la Rosa, William Faulkner, Artemio Posadas; and Andean harpist Edmond Badoux.
 She also studied with Bay Area Latin harpist, Sandy Smith, a senior student of Alfredo Ortiz.

 Over the years, Diana has performed on her exquisite Sono Lugo traditional harp made by master harpmaker, Angel Maria Lugo of Caracas, Venezuela.
 In July 2016, Diana purchased the just released “Llanera” harp made by Camac harps in France.
 This remarkable Latin harp took many years for the designers and craftspeople at Camac to bring into the world.
 They worked closely for many years with the specifications of Columbian harp virtuoso Edmar Castaneda, whose name adorns top of the pillar (see photo below).

 With this stunning new harp, Diana has embarked on her mission to not only bring the beautiful harp music of Latin America to her audiences, but also to encourage her harp students to learn, perform, and when possible compose in the various Latin styles.
-Some of her students who have done this include professional harpists: Liza Wallace https://www.lizawallace.com), Amelia Romano (https://www.ameliaromano.com), Portia Diwa (http://www.portiadiwa.com), and others.
+Many of her students have gone on to professional careers that have incorporated Latin music into their performing and composing styles.

 Only a tiny fraction of the harpists in Latin America are women.
 Harps in Latin America are typically played only by men.
 Diana believes that women playing Latin harps music will bring significant additions to this very masculine harp style.
 All of her private students are taught a variety of Latin harp pieces (from Venezuela, Mexico.
 Columbia, Paraguay, the Andes regions of Peru and Ecuador).
 Also, the Bay Area Youth Harp Ensemble, which she directs, regularly performs pieces from Latin America, and have been doing so since BAYHE was formed in 1999.